 This bill proposes to amend current statutes by adding a new section, 32-2240.04, to title 32, chapter 21, article 3 of the Arizona Revised Statutes.
-The new language allows individuals who prevail in a malpractice action against a veterinarian to recover specific damages for the death or injury of their domestic animals.
-These damages include the fair market value of the animal if it is deceased and the cost of all reasonable and necessary veterinary medical expenses incurred as a result of the malpractice.
+The new language allows individuals who prevail in a malpractice action against a veterinarian to receive specified reasonable damages for the death or injury of their domestic animals.
+Specifically, it stipulates that damages may include the fair market value of the animal if it is deceased and the cost of all reasonable and necessary veterinary medical expenses incurred as a result of the malpractice.

-Additionally, the bill defines "domestic animal" as a mammal, bird, reptile, or amphibian that is not regulated by agricultural statutes and is primarily kept as a pet or companion.
+Additionally, the bill defines "domestic animal" to include mammals, birds, reptiles, or amphibians that are not regulated by agricultural statutes and are primarily kept as pets or companions.
 This definition clarifies the scope of animals covered under the new provisions.
-Overall, the bill aims to provide clearer legal recourse for pet owners in cases of veterinary malpractice.
+Overall, the bill aims to enhance the legal recourse available to pet owners in cases of veterinary malpractice.

 Senate Engrossed Version: 32-2240.04